-Finally, spectrum fees imposed on government use face objections from some parties that spectrum-based services provide intangible public benefits in exchange for access to this public resource, and that transaction costs are undervalued.
+Third, spectrum fees imposed on government use face objections from some parties that spectrum-based services provide intangible public benefits in exchange for access to this public resource, and that transaction costs are undervalued.
 These concerns have not affected the UK experience detrimentally, which suggests that a carefully designed AIP system can mitigate these concerns.
-In its December policy statement, Ofcom's "AIP Principle 5" states that "[u]ses of spectrum that deliver wider social value do not, as a general rule, justify AIP fee concessions,
+Additionally, the valuation of intangible assets is normal business practice.
+Various models exist for determining the fee that should be charged for spectrum, and these models can be adjusted to include intangible factors.